 Example: Car Crash While Speaking with a Patient

 Raquel was driving home one evening when her cell phone rang.
 It was one of the doctor’s patients.
-As she began to speak with the patient, Raquel dropped the phone, which caused her to momentarily take her eyes off the road.
+As she began to speak with the patient, Raquel dropped the phone, which caused her to take her eyes off the road momentarily.
 She crashed and was seriously injured.

-Even though Raquel was negligent, she was still discharging her work duties while in the scope of her employment.
-This qualifies as a work place accident and is covered by workers’ comp.
-The same principle extends to business professionals who talk with clients on their cell phones while driving to and from work (if speaking with clients is part of their work duties).
+Even though Raquel was partially to blame for using her cell phone while driving, she was still discharging her work duties while in the scope of her employment.
+This qualifies as a work-related injury and is covered by workers’ comp.

 Example: Basketball During Lunch Break

-Many employers and their workers’ comp insurance companies will deny legitimate claims.
-They’ll say an injury isn’t work related because it happened off the employer’s property, while the worker was on break, or because the worker wasn’t acting within the scope of his employment.
+Many employers and their workers’ comp insurance companies will deny legitimate workers’ comp claims.
+They’ll say an injury isn’t work-related because it happened off the employer’s property, while the worker was on break, or because the worker wasn’t acting within the scope of his employment.

 How Much is Your Injury Claim Worth?